kylpo/react-playbook/patterns/Immutable-Component.md

 ## Future
 I would love for React to handle this standard automatically.
 Just like react handles *lowercase* components (e.g. `<div />`) differently from *PascalCase* composite components, it could handle *UPPER_CASE* components.

 And how about going one step further in empowering a component's parent by specifying **per-prop immutability**?!
 Immutable props would be skipped from the `shouldComponentUpdate()` check.
+This would essentially give us **configuration** props!

 ```jsx
 <View